1. Build Applications

 issuer-url: 'https://auth.streamnative.cloud/'

-• service-url: the broker service URL of your Pulsar cluster.
+• service-url: the broker service URL of your StreamNative cluster.

-• private-key: the path to your downloaded OAuth2 credential file.
-The privateKey parameter supports the following three pattern formats:
+• private-key: your downloaded OAuth2 credential.
+This parameter supports the following two pattern formats:

 @SpringBootApplication